Amolsingh/PythonLearning/README.md

 - If you dont explicitly return a value, python will automatically return None
 - It is valid to explicitly return None from your function.
 You might do that to indicate something wasn't found for example: The dictionary get method does this
 - Function that perform an action, rather than returning a value, used to be called procedures.
 But that distinction is no longer made, in modern programming languages.
+- We can raise error and handle scenarios using errors like ValueError, TypeError etc
+- We can provide the default of the parameter in the function.
+Eg: **def calculate (x, y=3.14)**
+- Documentation makes function easy to use and make it more intuitive to use
+- Types of Parameters:
+   - Positional or Keyword
+   - Positional only
+   - keyword only
+   - var-positional
+   - var-keyword
+- Notice that the function docstrings are inside the functio definition
+- The convention in C++ and Java is to put the docstrings before the function declaration
+- In python, the docstrings go inside the function.
+There is a good reason for that.
+They become an attribute of the function.
+- Remember that everything in Python is an object.
+That means functions can have attributes
+- Each .py file that you create becomes a new Python module.
+- Modules can be imported into other modules or executed
+- Python docstrings appear inside the function.
+They become an attribute of the function help(get_integer)
+         - help(<name_ofmethod>)
+      print(input.__doc__)
+- Check your docstring by using ctrl + Q
+- Any positional-or-keyword arguments that we defined, MUST come first in the parameter list
+- If we have var-positional parameter thats a parameter that starts with * then it must come after any positional-or-keyword argument
+- Any parameters defined after a var positional parameters must be keyword-only arguments (which includes var-keywords arguments)

+# Function Annotations and Type hints
+- def is_palindrome (String: tr) -> bool:
+   return string[::-1].casefold() == string.casefold()

+- Even though Python allows us to provide function annotations and gives us type hint we can still pass any type as Python is statically typed.
+The IDE only gives us the warning
+- Docstrings can contain the error that a function may raise : raises ValueError:

+# Python Environment
+- A python virtual environment is an isolated installation of Python, separate from you main installation.
+- If you had to update the pip & setup tools packages, you'll have seen that packages come in different versions.
+Python pacages get updated, just like anything else
+- If you have a program that works with a particular version of package it might break when you update the package
+- If you install new versions into your Python installation, you could break a program that you rely on
+- A python virtual environment contains a copy of your main Python installation
+- Bret Cannon is in the pannel of Python comittee
+- The isolated environments we are using are virtualenvs.
+They are built into Python and the Jetbrains IDEs have good support for them
+- Testing is the process of finding out if there are any bugs in your code
+- Debugging is the process of working out what the bugs are, and fixing them
+- Testing and debugging go together
+- You have to test the code first to find out if they have any bugs